ChilliCream/hotchocolate-docs/docs/code-first-object-type.md

 title: Object Type
 ---

 The object type is the most prominent output type in GraphQL.
-Basically each time you write a `Query`, `Mutation` or `Subscription` then you are already using an object type.
+Basically each time you write a `Query`, `Mutation` or `Subscription` you are using an object type to as for data.

 ## `ObjectType<T>`